-Road Side Breakfast: We got out of our rooms early in the morning, and enjoyed an interesting road side breakfast which comprised of fresh fruit, iced coffee, iced tea, fish and pancakes.
+Even though our breakfast was available in our hotel, we decided to do make the most of Bangkok’s street food.
+We got out of our rooms early in the morning, and enjoyed an interesting road side breakfast which comprised of fresh fruit, iced coffee, iced tea, fish and pancakes.

 We waited for 5 minutes and boarded the first boat.
 I love tuk tuks and metro however, I feel the best and the cheapest way of traveling internally within Bangkok is by boat.
 Also, the marking on the boats can be confusing so please ask around.
 If you’re starting point is Khao San Road, then you need to walk to Phra Arthit Pier.

 Wat Arun looks much better from across the river.
 Personally, Rosh and I did not spend much time in these three places because they were jam-packed with tourists.
 In fact, we discovered a quaint temple next to Wat Arun which was empty and peaceful.

 Having spent a few hours exploring temples, we were starving!
 We thought we would have a relaxed sit down lunch but we couldn’t resist the street food and had a variety of things again.

-Siam Street or Khao San Road: Siam Street was not originally in our itinerary but we ended up being there by accident.
-Siam Street or Khao San road are two different kind of areas but I suggest you pick one if you’re short of time.
+Siam Street was not originally in our itinerary but we ended up being there by accident.
+Siam Street or Khao San road are two different kind of areas but I suggest you pick one.
 Khao San is backpacker’s paradise with bars, road side massages, street food and cheap bargains on the road.
-Siam Street is more focused on shopping.
-From What Pho we caught a tuk tuk to the nearest BTS station and upon looking at the map, we realized we had to change our metro for Silom (Chong Nonsi) at Siam, so we decided to explore the area.
+Siam Street is more focused on shopping and you can find better clothes, bags and more here.

 Siam BTS station provides a good aerial view of the market area.
 We had no intentions of shopping but ended up buying a few things at unbelievable prices.
 Out of all the shopping streets in Bangkok, Siam had the best goodies.
 We also spotted some beautifully arranged street food here.